Surrogacy in California

 In practice: the surrogate’s name never appears on the birth certificate.
 The intended parents are named from day one.
 There’s no post-birth adoption, no additional court hearings in most counties, and no ambiguity about who the child’s legal parents are.

-• Residency — international intended parents can obtain a pre-birth order as long as the surrogate delivers in California
+Pre-birth orders are available in California regardless of marital status, sexual orientation, genetic relationship, or residency — international intended parents can obtain one as long as the surrogate delivers in California.

 Gestational Surrogacy Agreement Requirements